ceph/ceph/doc/monitoring/index.rst

 Generic metrics
 ---------------
 - ``ceph_rgw_metadata``: Provides generic information about the RGW daemon.
 It can be used together with other metrics to provide more contextual information in queries and graphs.
-Apart of the three common labels this metric provide the following extra labels:
+Apart from the three common labels, this metric provides the following extra labels:

-``ceph_daemon``: Name of the Ceph daemon.
-Example: ceph_daemon="rgw.rgwtest.cephtest-node-00.sxizyq", ``ceph_version``: Version of Ceph daemon.
-Example: ceph_version="ceph version 17.2.6 (d7ff0d10654d2280e08f1ab989c7cdf3064446a5) quincy (stable)", ``hostname``: Name of the host where the daemon runs.
+  - ``ceph_daemon``: Name of the Ceph daemon.
+Example: ceph_daemon="rgw.rgwtest.cephtest-node-00.sxizyq",
+  - ``ceph_version``: Version of Ceph daemon.
+Example: ceph_version="ceph
+    version 17.2.6 (d7ff0d10654d2280e08f1ab989c7cdf3064446a5) quincy (stable)",
+  - ``hostname``: Name of the host where the daemon runs.
 Example: hostname:"cephtest-node-00.cephlab.com",

 - ``ceph_rgw_req``: Number total of requests for the daemon (GET+PUT+DELETE) Useful to detect bottlenecks and optimize load distribution.